grenaud/dice/README.md

 --admx                Comma-separated list of admixing anchor populations      (default: all)

-So you can have --anch YRI  --cont CEU,GBR --admix CEU,GBR and it will produce 1x2x2 = 4 files for each possible combination.
+So you can have --anch YRI  --cont CEU,GBR --admix CEU,GBR and it will produce 1x2x2 = 4 files for each possible combination of anchor, contaminant and admixing panels.

 DICE can handle gzipped text files so gzip whenever possible to save space.
 By default, we discard CpG islands but they can be added back in using the -wcpg.
 Also, you can flag transitions and transversions using the "-t" option.